benlau/ipylivebash/README.md

 deploy_script
 ```

-Before running the `deploy_script` show a panel to ask for confirmation.
-Once it is finished, show a notification.
+Before running the `deploy_script`, show a panel to ask for confirmation.
+Once it is finished, inform the user with a browser notification.

 **Features**